Research facilities and resources

 Kingston University’s engineering research facilities include advanced laboratories with wind tunnels, engine-testing setups, a merlin flight simulator, and rapid prototyping equipment.
 Researchers benefit from resources for robotics, materials testing, sustainable construction, and geoengineering, including surveying tools and hydraulics testing.

-KUeggs is Kingston University's research and consultancy group specializing in geology, geography, and environmental studies.
+KUeggs is Kingston University's research and consultancy group specialising in geology, geography, and environmental studies.
 It offers advanced laboratories for geochemistry, radon testing, materials analysis, and GIS, alongside portable equipment for off-site geophysical and geochemical testing.

 The Centre for Earth and Environmental Science Research at Kingston University features two dedicated palaeoecology labs.
 Equipped for sample preparation, palynological investigation, and plant macrofossil studies.
 The labs include advanced microscopes, pollen and seed reference collections for Europe and West Africa.
 As well as cold storage, and modern fieldwork equipment such as coring devices and a Leica ScanStation.

-Explore psychology labs and research facilities
+Explore business and social sciences facilities

 The Faculty of Business and Social Sciences features psychology labs designed for experimental research, including spaces for studying cognition, behaviour and psychophysiology.
 Advanced software and equipment ensure robust data collection and analysis, supporting innovative projects that explore human behaviour and decision-making.